taiwotman/pyspark-dataframe-searcher/README.md

 **To do:**

 1. Improve the runtime(i.e. End-time minus Start-time)
-2. Improve the search to obtain the row and column(i.e. x,y coordinate) of feasible solutions.
+2. Improve the search to obtain the rows and columns(i.e. x,y coordinates) of feasible solutions.

 **Reference**